 Paris to Munich

-I managed to get a reclining chair on the overnight train to Munich, and so slept tolerably badly.
 When I went to sleep I was the only person in my carriage, but when I woke up I was surrounded by commuters, who looked as if they felt far too respectable to be sharing a carriage with a shabby backpacker.
-After a 10 hour journey, we rolled up exactly on time München Hauptbahnhof.
+After a 10 hour journey, we arrived exactly on time at München Hauptbahnhof.